dciccale/ki.js/README.md

 ```

 ### Keep the chain!
-All methods of ki.js are chainable, just like jQuery.
+All ki.js methods are chainable, just like jQuery.

 ## Plugins?
-Yeah, you could write plugins for ki.js if you want, fork the project for making them, keep them super super xxs and I promise to merge them into the official repo.
+Yeah, you can write plugins for ki.js if you want, fork the project, keep them super super xxs and I promise to merge them into the official repo.

 ### ki.extend